 You and your group can connect with travelers to the northern Georgia region of the past when you visit the Traveler's Rest Historic Site.

 Located near to Helen, GA, this stagecoach inn and plantation home was constructed circa 1815.
-The home was built by James R. Wyly who situated the house along the Unicoi Turnpike which had recently been constructed to direct traffic over the Appalachian Mountains.
-The inn was operated by Wyly until 1833.
-At this time, Wyly sold the property to his neighbor, Devereaux Jarrett who was known as the "richest man in the Tugaloo Valley".
-Under Jarrett's ownership, the inn was expanded by two times and spanned his entire 14,400 acre plantation which was located along the Tugaloo River.
+The home was built by James R. Wyly who situated the house along the Unicoi Turnpike, developed to direct traffic over the Appalachian Mountains.
+Wyly operated the inn until 1833.
+At this time, he sold the property to his neighbor, Devereaux Jarrett who was known as the "richest man in the Tugaloo Valley."
+Under Jarrett's ownership, the inn was expanded by two times and spanned his entire 14,400-acre plantation located along the Tugaloo River.

-Because of its historical and architectural significance to the region, the Traveler's Rest was named as a National Historic Landmark in 1965 and visitors to the area area are welcome to tour the home and enjoy many original artifacts and furnishings.
+Traveler's Rest became recognized as a National Historic Landmark in 1965 because of its historical and architectural significance to the region.
+Visitors to the area are welcome to tour the home and enjoy many original artifacts and furnishings.

 7. Scarlett's Secret

-Although the legendary and beloved tale of "Gone With the Wind" is fictional in nature, it still holds a special place in the hearts of those who are fascinated by the Civil War Period.
+Although the legendary and beloved tale of "Gone With the Wind" is fictional, it holds a special place in the hearts of those who are fascinated by the Civil War period.
 Scarlett's Secret is a magnificent collection of "Gone With the Wind" memorabilia.

-The museum is situated in a large 2 story plantation style home and can be found in the Nacoochee Valley, not far from Helen, GA.
-Besides Civil War and movie collectibles, the entire home is furnished and decorated in the same style as the period, so you will feel like you have truly stepped back in time.
+The museum is in a large two-story plantation style home nestled in the Nacoochee Valley, not far from Helen, Georgia.
+Besides Civil War and movie collectibles, the entire house is furnished and decorated in the same style as the period.
+You will feel like you have truly stepped back in time.

-While you are visiting the museum you are also welcome to sit down and stay a spell to enjoy homemade tea and deserts.
+While visiting the museum, you are welcome to sit down and stay a spell to enjoy homemade desserts and tea.

 Image courtesy of Shutterstock

-Featuring homes from historic state representatives and gold prospectors, storefronts, churches, and more, you will be delighted to enjoy the structural styles of the buildings from yesteryear without traveling far from your cabin.
+Featuring homes from historic state representatives and gold prospectors, storefronts, churches, and more, you will be delighted to enjoy the architectural styles of the buildings from yesteryear without traveling far from your cabin.

 9. The Gold Rush & Dahlonega Gold Museum

-Most everyone knows about the famous California gold rush that occurred in 1849, however, there was another gold rush right here near Helen, GA that occurred twenty years earlier!
+Most everyone knows about the famous California gold rush that occurred in 1849.
+However, there was another gold rush right here near Helen, Georgia, happening twenty years earlier!

 Gold Rush Sites

-Another fun spot to visit is Crisson Gold Mine in Dahlonega.
-This actual pit mine was operational until the 1980s and still features a 125 year old stamp mill which still operates to crush quartzite in search for gold.
+Another fun spot to visit is the Crisson Gold Mine in Dahlonega.
+This actual pit mine was operational until the 1980s and features a 125-year-old stamp mill that still operates to crush quartzite in search for gold.
 Along with panning for gold, you can purchase ore or custom jewelry from the gold and gems found onsite.

-You will also not want to miss out on Consolidated Gold Mine in Dahlonega.
-You will get to experience the descent into a former mineshaft, 200 feet under ground.
-Once you have completed your exciting 40 minute tour, you will also be given the opportunity to pan for gold.
+Also, you will not want to miss out on the Consolidated Gold Mine in Dahlonega.
+Here you can experience a descent into a former mineshaft, 200 feet underground.
+Once you complete your exciting 40-minute tour, you can pan for gold.

 Image courtesy of Shutterstock

-The Dahlonega Gold Museum is located inside the Lumpkin County Courthouse which is the oldest courthouse in the entire state of Georgia.
+The Dahlonega Gold Museum is located inside the Lumpkin County Courthouse and is the oldest courthouse in the entire state of Georgia.
 Here you will learn about the region's significance in mining activities and minting United States coin tender.
-In fact, more that six million dollars worth of gold was coined in Dahlonega before closing in 1861.
-You will also be able to see a real gold nugget which weights more than five ounces!
+Before closing in 1861, workers in Dahlonega stamped more than six million dollars worth of gold coins.
+You'll get to see a real gold nugget weighing more than five ounces!

 10. Marble Valley

-When you visit the Old Pickens County Jail and the Kirby-Quinton Mountain Heritage Cabin which is maintained by the Marble Valley Historical Society, you will be taken back in time to see how people lived in northern Georgia in the late 1800s.
+When you visit the Old Pickens County Jail and the Kirby-Quinton Mountain Heritage Cabin, maintained by the Marble Valley Historical Society, you go back in time and see how people lived in northern Georgia in the late 1800s.

-The log cabin is set up to give visitors an authentic experience of what life was like long ago, with furnished bedrooms, living quarters, and kitchens, equipped with tools and furnishings from the period.
+The cabin is arranged so visitors have an authentic experience of what life was like long ago, with furnished bedrooms, living quarters, and kitchens, equipped with tools and furnishings from the period.

-The jail will also give you an idea as to how the history of law enforcement has evolved throughout the years.
+A visit to the jail will give you an idea of how the history of law enforcement has evolved throughout the years.

 11. Native American History

-The legend of the Sautee-Nacochee Valley is one of tragic beauty, and will bring the past to life for yourself and your party.
+The legend of the Sautee-Nacochee Valley is one of tragic beauty and will bring the past to life for yourself and your party.
 As the story goes, a young Choctaw brave named Sautee fell in love with the daughter of a Cherokee chief.
-This princess was named Nacoochee, which means "The Evening Star", and she also fell in love with Sautee in spite of the fact that their tribes were rivals.
-During one evening, the pair eloped and were discovered by her father and several hundred of his braves hiding on the slope of Mount Yonah.
-Here, the chief ordered his men to throw Sautee off the cliff, however, as soon as this was accomplished, Nacoochee threw herself after her lover.
-Together, the pair was buried in what is today the Sautee-Nacoochee valley.
+This princess was named Nacoochee, which means "The Evening Star," and she also fell in love with Sautee even though their tribes were rivals.
+One evening, the pair fled to elope.
+Her father and several hundred of his braves hiding on the slope of Mount Yonah found them.
+The chief ordered his men to throw Sautee off the cliff.
+However, as soon he was thrown to his death, Nacoochee threw herself after her lover.
+Together, the pair now lay in rest in the Sautee-Nacoochee Valley.

-Regardless of how true this Native American tale of a Romeo & Juliette type romance is, the rich history of the Sautee-Nacoochee valley cannot be denied.
-In fact, we highly recommend that those who visit Helen, Georgia take the time to visit the Sautee-Nacoochee History Museum to learn all about the original inhabitants of the area - the Cherokee Indians.
-In addition to this, you will also be taken through time to learn about the more recent history of the region including the first white settlers, war times, and the Gold Rush.
+Regardless of how accurate this Native American tale of a Romeo & Juliette type romance is, the rich history of the Sautee-Nacoochee valley remains.
+We highly recommend that those who visit Helen, Georgia take the time to visit the Sautee-Nacoochee History Museum to learn all about the Cherokee Indians, the original inhabitants of the area.
+Also, you can learn about the more recent history of the region, including the first white settlers, war times, and the Gold Rush.

-Another interesting piece of history near your cabin rentals can be found in the Chattahoochee National Forest at the Track Rock Gap Archaeological Area.
-This is a 52 acre area which contains the most highly preserved petroglyphs which are of Native American origin.
-Early Cherokee peoples called this the "Printed Area".
-Here you will find engravings of animal and bird tracks, crosses, and human footprints.
+Another exciting piece of history near your cabin rentals is in the Chattahoochee National Forest at the Track Rock Gap Archaeological Area.
+The 52-acre area contains the most highly preserved petroglyphs which are of Native American origin.
+Early Cherokee people called this the "Printed Area."
+Here you will see the engravings of animal and bird tracks, crosses, and human footprints.

 You may also elect to pay tribute at the grave of a Cherokee princess, Trahlyta.
-Located just north of Dahlonega on GA Route 60, you will find a great pile of rocks and stones in the intersection between GA 60 and US 19 marking the grave.
+Located just north of Dahlonega on Georgia Route 60, you will find a high pile of rocks and stones in the intersection between Georgia 60 and US 19 marking the grave.

-Though it is evident that the area surrounding North Georgia is rich in history and culture, some of the attractions in the Helen area (such as the village itself) are simply recreations of structures from an older time period.
-Though these replicas are beautiful and interesting, you may also enjoy taking the time to visit some of those structures which have withstood the sands of time.
-Through the years, the elements, and the people who have come and gone, these fascinating historic structures are still standing strong today.
+Though it is evident that the area surrounding North Georgia is rich in history and culture, some of the attractions in the Helen area (such as the village itself) are simply recreations of structures from an earlier time.
+Though these replicas are beautiful and charming, you may also enjoy taking time to visit some of the structures that have withstood the sands of time.
+Through the years, the elements of these fascinating historic structures are still standing strong today.

 What Do You Say?

-Though there are plenty of fun things to do and see near the Helen cabin rentals, there is no reason not to also enjoy the rich and fascinating history of the are.
+Though there are plenty of fun things to do and see near the Helen cabin rentals, there is no reason to miss enjoying the rich and fascinating history of the area.
 Which of these structures will you visit first?